 Kickback zone on a chainsaw

 Avoid cutting with the “kickback zone” of the chainsaw bar.
-It can cause the saw to kick back toward you.
+It can cause the saw to kick back toward you and cause chainsaw injuries.

 Keep control of the chain saw while you’re cutting by using an encircling grip.